innFactory/react-native-dialogflow/README.md

         }}
    />
 ```
 In iOS only you have to call `finishListening()`.
 Android detects the end of your speech automatically.
-That's the reason why didn't implemented the finish method in Android.
+That's the reason why we didn't implement the finish method in Android.
 ```javascript
 // only for iOS
 ApiAi.finishListening();